 Penetration testing Steps

 Our proven approach to security assessments is based on more than a decade of experience, industry practices and effective ways to exceed customer expectations.
 Cyphere’s pen testing steps are broken down into five stages:

 1. Initial Scoping and Objectives Agreement

-This is often an overlooked area; however, it is one of the most important aspects.
-No one knows a network better than their caretakers, that is, THE customer.
-It is important to gain insight into their understanding and then suggest various options advising them with each option’s pros and cons.
+This is often an overlooked area; however, it is one of the essential penetration testing steps.
+No one knows a network better than its caretakers, that is, THE customer.
+It is necessary to gain insight into their understanding and suggest various options advising them on each option’s pros and cons.

 Defining an accurate scope of the work ensures understanding and clarity of objectives, exclusions, and what to do if something happens.
-We ensure that a proven project management approach is put to work, ensuring all parties are aware of authorisation forms & legalities, in-scope elements, any fragile components and out of scope components before commencing an engagement.
+We provide that a proven project management approach is put to work, ensuring all parties are aware of authorisation forms & legalities, in-scope elements, any fragile components and out of scope components before commencing an engagement.

 Once legal and project formalities are out of the way, the reconnaissance phase starts with the sole objective of information gathering.
 This intel (e.g., network layouts, domains, servers, infrastructure details) helps understand how a network works, including its assets (applications, systems, devices, anything with an IP).

 This phase is performed to find vulnerabilities within the defined targets.
 It involves scanning the target for listening services/open ports, fingerprinting and analysing the running services to prepare a rough attack layout of target systems.

 Attempts are made to exploit common vulnerabilities to simulate and check how far a threat actor can achieve privileged access.
-For instance, during unauthenticated tests within a company network, many times starting with zero access leads to the entire network compromise.
+For instance, during unauthenticated tests within a company network, starting with zero access often leads to a complete network compromise.
 Default passwords or commonly used username/password combinations are also tried against various services.